NSALAZ Poetry Competition

 Adjudication: Poems will be judged on originality, technical skill and emergence of a personal voice.
 Three judges will select winners after review of entries which have had author names deleted.
 Judges will be:

-Sally Ball, ASU Professor
+Sally Ball, ASU Associate English Professor

-Mary Anne Morefield, published poet, resident of Arizona.
+Mary Anne Morefield, published poet, Arizona resident.